 cfg.
 Use the

-for performing remote build process on the target.
-If the specified build folder does not
+specify the folder for performing remote build process on the target.
+If the specified build

-exist on the target, the software creates a folder with the given name.
-If no value is
+folder does not exist on the target, the software creates a folder with the given name.
+If

-the last specified build folder.
-If there is no stored build folder value, the build process
+happens in the last specified build folder.
+If there is no stored build folder value, the

 cfg = coder.gpuConfig('exe'); cfg.Hardware = coder.hardware('NVIDIA Jetson'); cfg.Hardware.BuildDir = '~/remoteBuildDir'; cfg.CustomSource = fullfile('main.cu');

 The GPU code configuration object uses the default compute capability value specified

 coder.gpuConfig (GPU Coder).
 To use the complete set of features supported by your

 CUDA GPU and to reduce numerical mismatches, set the

 ComputeCapability property of the code configuration object to match